 If you wish to apply for an IEEE-USA USAID Fellowship, please apply directly to IEEE-USA using the application provided on this page.
 Do not apply to AAAS for the IEEE-USA Fellowship.

-Please mail your application — electronically — to Diana Librizzi at: d.librizzi at ieee.org.
-You may also send a hardcopy if you wish, but we must receive your application via e-mail by the 5pm deadline for it to be considered valid.
+Please send your application to Diana Librizzi at: d.librizzi at ieee.org.
+We must receive your application via e-mail by the 5pm deadline for it to be considered valid.

 IEEE-USA Government Fellows

 2001 L Street, NW, Suite 700

 PLEASE NOTE: You may apply for one, two, or all three of the IEEE-USA fellowships (Congressional, State, USAID) in any one year.
 However, you must submit a separate cover letter and separate supporting packages (application forms and reference letters) for each type of fellowship.
 Each letter must carefully illustrate your understanding of the specific fellowship, and an awareness of the distinctions between the responsibilities of legislative and executive branch personnel.
 IEEE-USA will not accept one application package in which you state you are interested in all three types of fellowships.

 To be considered for an IEEE-USA Engineering & International Development Fellowship, applicants must meet the following basic eligibility requirements: